Peak Land Lives

 Volunteers helped to collect, edit and curate the large quantities of interview audio files that resulted from this fascinating project.
 The book and all the interviews it includes were edited and organised by Christine Gregory and Sheila Hine.

-You can listen to EXCLUSIVE AUDIO of the interviews featured in The Land That Made Us book.
+You can listen to AUDIO CONTENT of some of the interviews with farmers that feature in The Land That Made Us book.
+There are 28 different voices to hear.

 The book is available to buy at the retailers listed below.